-Hot-headed gangster Blackie Gallagher (Clark Gable, Gone with the Wind) navigates through the sordid underbelly of city life to the consternation of his best friend Jim Wade (William Powell, Life With Father), who happens to be a respected D. A. You know that sooner or later their worlds will collide.
-Myrna Loy (Libeled Lady) plays the morally ambiguous woman loved by both men.
+Hot-headed gangster “Blackie” Gallagher (Clark Gable, Gone with the Wind) navigates through the sordid underbelly of city life to the consternation of his best friend Jim Wade (William Powell, Life With Father), who happens to be a respected D. A. Myrna Loy (Libeled Lady) plays the morally ambiguous woman loved by both men.

 Reaction & Thoughts:

-The film is also notable as the first pairing of Myrna Loy and William Powell — they made fourteen movies together.
-Sadly, Manhattan Melodrama itself is not particularly interesting.
-Despite winning the Oscar for Best Original Story, the narrative offers few surprises.
+Directed by W.S.
+Van Dyke (The Thin Man), Manhattan Melodrama won an Oscar for Best Original Story, but the script offers few surprises.
 It’s not entirely the filmmakers’ fault, though.
-The whole “friends-on-opposite-sides-of-the-law” thing has become a tired movie cliché — yesterday’s fresh twists and turns, today’s stale narrative.
+The whole “friends-on-opposite-sides-of-the-law” thing has become a tired movie cliché: yesterday’s fresh twists and turns, today’s stale narrative.

 Conclusions & Final Thoughts:

-Manhattan Melodrama slows down considerably as it reaches its predictable climax.
-It’s still an entertaining flick.
+Manhattan Melodrama isn’t perfect, but it’s still an entertaining flick.
 I just think Warner Bros. was much better at this sort of thing (e.g. Angels with Dirty Faces).
+P.S.
+Manhattan Melodrama entered the history books as the movie that infamous bank robber John Dillinger had just seen before the FBI gunned him down in front of Chicago’s Biograph Theater.
 B&W, 90 minutes, Not Rated.